DemonianArcher/Creature-type-generator/README.md

 ## Description

-This program has two versions, one is a simple command line version, and a version with a UI designed using Kivy.
-Both use the same basic program to get a random creature type from the creature-types.txt file.

-The intent of the project is to make a program that can be used on a mobile device, whether through an android application or hosting the application online to access via a web browser on any device.
+This is a simple random generator for all the creature types in MTG.
+It has been made specifically for use alongside a changelings only commander deck.

+Example use case: "I play Herald's Horn naming *presses button* DRAGON.
+And because this Bloodline Pretender IS OF COURSE a DRAGON, I cast it for 1 less."

+Should this application be requested by anyone for me to make publicly available at all times I will endeavor to make that happen.

-## Flask Version
+## Web Application Version

 This version of the application is a web application with the frontend and backend connected via flask.
-This is essentially a simple experiment for me to learn how these types of systems work and how to create and implement a python backend into a web application.

-## Next Steps

-1. Host web application on an actual server to be accessed by anyone, or at least myself on my mobile device
+The current version is able to be up and running easily.
+The purpose of doing it this way is to use the python application I built on mobile devices.
+And I will be using this project as a learning experience and a reference for future projects.